 5.6 Child Sexual Exploitation

 Workers should look out for any indications that a young person is involved in child sexual exploitation.
 Where relevant, completion of the CSE assessment toolkit and discussion with the CSE Hub might help to identify the level of concern.
 Where there are serious safeguarding concerns, the case should be discussed with a Team Manager and consideration given to referral to the Assessment Team for S.47 investigation.
-For further advice see the West Yorkshire Consortium Safeguarding Procedures.
+For further advice see the West Yorkshire Consortium Safeguarding and Child Protection Procedures.

 5.7 Young Runaways

 A "runaway" is a young person who has left their home or feels they have been forced or lured to leave.
 Young people may runaway from a problem such as abuse or neglect or runaway to someone or somewhere they want to be.
 Circumstances can vary widely as can the attitude and approach of parents.
 Some parents may be acting reasonably and struggling to protect the young person from dangers not perceived by the young person themselves.
 In other situations, the parent's relationship, behaviour and attitude towards the young person may be the route cause of running away or a complicating factor in managing a complex situation.
 In some cases, there may be a specific issue (e.g. a young person's determination to pursue a relationship) that has caused a deep rift between the parents and young person.